Let's start at the very beginning, a very good place to start (Rogers and Hammerstein)

 THE BLUE FLAMINGOS

 This job came totally out of the blue (excuse the pun).
-Years ago back in the 1970’s I worked with a guy called Howard Baker in the band Warbeck, and I hadn’t really heard from him since back then.
-Almost fourty years later he sent me a message saying that he needed a keyboard player for a stage show he was doing and asked if I would be interested.
-We met up and I told him that I was trying to retire but this show did sound very interesting as it was also theatre work and we would be performing songs from the early 1960’s that were hits in the UK and the USA.
+Years ago back in the 1970’s I worked with a singer called Howard Baker in a band called Warbeck and I hadn’t really heard from him since way back then.
+Fourty years later he sent me a message saying that he was looking for a keyboard player for a stage show he was doing and asked if I would be interested.
+We met up for a beer and I told him that I was trying to retire, but this show did sound very interesting as it was also theatre work and we would be performing songs from the early 1960’s that were big hits in the UK and the USA.
 I somehow said yes and ended up in this band as well.
-I didn’t realise how complicated some of these old sixties songs were.
+I never realised how complicated some of these old sixties songs were.
 Their arrangements were so weird I think the songwriters must have been on something when they wrote them.
-For a keyboard player the songs are quite a challenge because most of the songs feature full orchestration with multiple strings, brass, pianos, organs and vocal parts in them, but luckily that’s where the multi layer Kurzweil keyboard comes to the rescue.
+For a keyboard player the songs are quite a challenge because most of the arrangements feature full orchestration with multiple strings, brass, pianos, organs and vocal parts in them, but luckily that’s where my multi-layer Kurzweil keyboard comes to the rescue.
 So much for retiring, but I do always like a challenge.

-Now and again I play as a dep keyboard player for a local band Barely Human of which I used to be a full time member.
-I also record in the studios with bands and artistes doing session work, as well as undertaking various projects with many other local bands and musicians.
+Now and again I get the chance to dep for a local band Barely Human of which I once used to be a full time member.
+I also record in the studios with other bands and artistes as a session player as well as recording sessions over the internet and undertaking various projects with many other bands and musicians.